TommyP-7/NoGrindMod/README.md

 # Installation
 - There are 2 ways to install the NoGrindMod:
-  - METHOD 1 - Download via the D2RLAN interface after downloading the bast TCP mod there.
+  - METHOD 1 - Download via the D2RLAN interface after downloading the base TCP mod files there.
   - METHOD 2 - Follow these steps:
      - Download the .ZIP file from here and extract it
 	 - From the "NoGrindMod-main" folder, copy the folder named "NoGrindMod" to "D2R\Mods"